formal-land/coq-of-ocaml/README.md

 # CoqOfOCaml

 Compiler of OCaml to Coq.
 Still experimental.
+For more information look at the [Wiki](https://github.com/clarus/coq-of-ocaml/wiki).

 ## Dependencies
 This compiler needs a working installation of OCaml plus the following packages: